W3-Anjan/RxJavaTutorial/readme.md

  ## RxJava2 with MVP structure

   This is the  diagram of how we can use Rxjava on MVP structure.
-  > please ui and data package
+  > please see ui and data package

   ![image](https://github.com/anjandebnath/RxJavaTutorial/blob/master/RxApi.PNG)